matrix-org/matrix-spec-proposals/proposals/3488-location.md

             "description": "Matthew's whereabouts",
         },
         "m.asset": {
-            "type": "user" // the type of asset being tracked },
+            "type": "m.self" // the type of asset being tracked },
         "m.ts": 1636829458432,
         "m.text": "Matthew was at geo:51.5008,0.1247;u=35 as of Sat Nov 13 18:50:58 2021"